technoweenie/fantomex/README.md

 ## Intro

 Fantomex is a lib for storing a relatively small number of background jobs in a persistent queue.
-It's designed as a way for a single ZeroMQ worker to queue messages.
+It's designed as a way for a single ZeroMQ worker to store incoming messages in case of a crash.
+If Fantomex is tracking 10,000 jobs, you should probably look into fixing your workers or adding more to handle the load.

+A lot of inspiration came from the design of Resque and Delayed Job, but there are a few key features that Fantomex needs.

+* Use isolated databases scoped to the worker, not central databases like Redis or MySQL.
+* Allow the requeueing of errored jobs.
+Fantomex jobs should *always* be run.